8 Types of Vendor Risks That Are Important to Monitor in 2024

 What are the different types of vendor risks?

-The first step to vendor risk management is to understand what kind of risks are posed towards your business.
+The first step to vendor risk management is to understand the various risks posed by potential vendors.
 Here are eight different types of vendor risks to be aware of when evaluating third-party vendors.

 1. Cybersecurity risk